We believe and teach

 – that sin is breaking God’s law;

-– that sin entered the world through the Fall, when the devil tempted man to rebel against God and he willfully succumbed to the temptation to turn away from God and go his own ways;
+– that sin entered the world through the Fall, when the devil tempted man to rebel against God and he wilfully succumbed to the temptation to turn away from God and follow his own ways;

-– that man’s original righteousness and god-likeness was lost in the Fall, so that in the spiritual realm he has no longer free and good will, which wants what God wants;
+– that man’s original righteousness and godliness was lost in the Fall, so that in the spiritual realm he has no longer free and good will, which wants what God wants;

-– that Adam’s fall provoked such deep damage to human life that irresistibly dark desires of evil propagate and are handed down from generation to generation, and that this innate original sin is the cause of all other sins in thoughts, words and deeds (sins of commission);
+– that Adam’s fall provoked such deep damage to human life that irresistibly dark evil desires propagate and are thus handed down from generation to generation, and that this innate original sin is the cause of all other sins in thoughts, words and deeds (sins of commission);

-– that the legacy of Adam has poisoned the human mind and will so that it is spiritually blind and ignorant about God and lives unable to fear, love and trust on him in a right way;
+– that the legacy of Adam has poisoned the human mind and will so that it is spiritually blind and ignorant about God and lives unable to rightly fear, love and trust in Him;

-– that every human being for the sake of sin shall stand truly guilty before God and be threatened by His holy wrath and righteousness punishment;
+– that every human being for the sake of sin stands truly guilty before God and threatened by His holy wrath and righteous punishment;

-– that man himself does not realize the seriousness, depth and scope of sin, but God must reveal this to him by His word to make him understand his great need of salvation.
+– that man himself does not realise the seriousness, depth and scope of sin, but God must reveal this to him by His word to make him understand his great need of salvation.

-God is never the cause or gives rise to sin in any form.
-He forbids and hates sin because it is both contrary to his very being and it corrupts us.
+God never gives rise to sin nor is the cause of it in any form.
+He forbids and hates sin because it is both contrary to His very being and it corrupts us.
 Sin comes ultimately from the devil.

-The Bible does not count only conscious sinful deeds, such as are done knowingly, as actual sins.
-As, for example the Roman Catholic Church taught.
+The Bible does not count only conscious sinful deeds, such as those done knowingly, as actual sins.
+As, for example, the Roman Catholic Church taught.
 But according to Scripture Original Sin is the most difficult and most serious sin.
-It is not a sin that we commit, but have incorporated in our character.
+It is not a sin that we commit, but rather one we have incorporated in our character.
 Original sin is the source, the root and the driving force for all other sins.
 It is the devil’s ally in us.

-The physical death is in life the most frightening and tangible result of the Fall.
+Physical death is in life the most frightening and tangible result of the Fall.
 It never stands in Scripture as a natural feature of creation, but as a penalty of sin.
 Death, with all its preludes of diseases, should for all be a sermon on the seriousness of sin and its dire consequences.
-Christ took our spiritual, physical and eternal death very seriously, and fought and defeated it as a hard enemy.
+Christ took our spiritual, physical and eternal death very seriously, and fought and defeated it as a severe enemy.

-When people react against that God allows a single person’s fall to have such disastrous consequences for subsequent generations, then that too is an expression of our tendency to always minimize sin and blame God.
+When people react against that God allows a single person’s fall to have such disastrous consequences for subsequent generations, then that too is an expression of our tendency to always minimise sin and blame God.
 We should remember that the Bible also teaches that salvation came through one man’s obedience (Rom.
 5:15 ff.).
-We should take to heart the doctrine of original sin and be horrified by how serious it is to stand up to God.
+We should take to heart the doctrine of original sin and be horrified by how serious it is to stand against God.
 Reality confirms that original sin is a bitter fact: people have, despite all the talk about development, not improved, but continue to hate, murder and plunder each other in a never-ending stream of atrocities.
-The doctrine of original sin, which the world’s people today often deny the most, is oddly enough in reality the most proven.
+The doctrine of original sin, which the world’s people today often deny the most, is oddly enough the most proven by reality.

-Ordinary people and common sense realize that evil exists and that there must be limits to it, so that society and human relationships can be maintained.
-There is, therefore, in all societies the quest for care and compassion, honesty and a decent life and protection of good law and order.
+Both ordinary people and reason recognise that evil exists and that there must be limits set to it, so that society and human relationships can be maintained.
+There is, therefore, in all societies the quest for care and compassion, honesty and a decent life and the protection of good law and order.
 All those good and sensible forces we as Christians shall support and promote.
-But even if different degrees of external righteousness can be achieved, and evil to some extent is prevented and controlled, it remains nevertheless that man is a sinner before God.
-Original sin, living in the heart and its desires can not be eradicated.
-Only by faith in the gospel a human being is born again and can in the strength of the Spirit successfully fight against the flesh.
+But even if different degrees of external righteousness can be achieved and evil to some extent is prevented and controlled, it nevertheless remains that man is a sinner before God.
+Original sin and its desires, living in the heart, can not be eradicated.
+Only by faith in the gospel is a human being born again and thus can in the strength of the Spirit successfully fight against the flesh.
 But it is a battle that will last a lifetime.
-Because the carnal mind can never be improved or cured.
-It must daily be killed.
+Because the carnal mind can never be improved or cured, but instead must daily be killed.

 The doctrine of sin is essential to a right understanding of grace and salvation through Jesus Christ.
-That the biblical gospel of salvation by grace without works responds to the biblical doctrine of sin can only be understood against this background.
+The biblical gospel of salvation by grace without works responds to the biblical doctrine of sin and can only be understood against that background.
 If man after the fall had maintained an inner core or spark of goodness, power and ability to overcome sin and become righteous, then Christ would not have had to come to earth and carry out his divine work of salvation.

-Everyone who practices sin also practices lawlessness, for sin is lawlessness.
-(1 Jn.
-3:4)
+Whoever commits sin also commits lawlessness, and sin is lawlessness (1 John 3:4)

-Jesus answered them, Truly, truly, I say to you, Whoever practices sin is the slave of sin.
+Jesus answered them, “Most assuredly, I say to you, whoever commits sin is a slave of sin.”
 (John 8:34)

-He who practices sin is of the Devil, for the Devil sins from the beginning.
-(1 Jn.
+He who sins is of the devil, for the devil has sinned from the beginning.
+(1 John.
 3:8)